-Table 6 - Annual Net Dwelling Requirement 2016 - 2021
+Table 6 - Annual Net Dwelling Requirement 2018 - 2021

 Dwelling Requirement 2001 - 2021 14,840

-Total Completions 2001/02 - 2016/17 9,525
+Total Completions 2001/02 - 2017/18 10,533

-Average Annual Completion Rate 2001/02 - 2016/17 595
+Average Annual Completion Rate 2001/02 - 2017/18 620

-Housing Requirement 2017/18 - 2020/21 5,315
+Housing Requirement 2018/19 - 2020/21 4,307

-Source: Chelmsford City Council Housing Trajectory, April 2017
+Source: Chelmsford City Council Housing Trajectory, April 2018

-B. Projected Net Additional Dwellings 2016 - 2021
+B. Projected Net Additional Dwellings 2018 - 2023

 5.15 The projected net additional dwellings are based upon the projected building rates of large sites of 10 dwellings or more, and trend analysis of small sites of 9 dwellings or less.
 The sites include those with planning permission, without planning permission but on-going pre-application discussions, allocated sites and urban capacity sites.
-The Council has made a small allowance for windfalls and has published a methodology for their calculation in April 2015.
-The period from 2016/17 includes the phasing of the major 'greenfield' allocations as contained within the Chelmsford City Core Strategy and Development Control Policies DPD.
-The latest Five Year Housing Land Supply Position Statement published in April 2017 demonstrates that the City Council has a 5 year land supply.
-This includes two scenarios of a 5 percent additional buffer and a 20 percent buffer for persistent under delivery added over the 5 year period 2017/18 to 2021/22 and making up the undersupply of dwellings since 2013/14 which is the base date of the OAHN.
+The Council has made a small allowance for windfalls and first published a methodology for their calculation in April 2015 with updates published in April each year.
+The period from 2017/18 includes the phasing of the major 'greenfield' allocations as contained within the Chelmsford City Core Strategy and Development Control Policies DPD.
+The latest Five Year Housing Land Supply Position Statement published in April 2018 demonstrates that the City Council has a 5 year land supply, including with a scenario of a 5 percent additional buffer.

-Table 7 - Projected Net Dwellings 2013 - 2021 (April 2017)
+Table 7 - Projected Net Dwellings 2018 - 2023 (April 2018)